 Sometimes Breastfeeding Isn’t Possible

-There are certainly instances in which breastfeeding isn’t possible, or rare cases where breastfeeding isn’t recommended (ex.
+There are certainly instances in which breastfeeding isn’t possible and rare cases where the recommendation is to not breastfeeding (ex.
 If the mother has an infection such as tuberculosis).

 Consult with your primary physician or pediatrician if you think you have a special consideration that would preclude breastfeeding.